Akhilzade/Akhilzade/README.md

 ### Hi there, i'm Akhil 👋

 <!--
-- 🔭 I’m currently working on company
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning java and reactjs
+- 🌱 I’m currently learning
-- 👯 I’m looking to collaborate on friend and company employee
+- 👯 I’m looking to collaborate
-- 🤔 I’m looking for help with any person
+- 🤔 I’m looking for help with
 - 💬 Ask me about
-- 📫 How to reach me: online
+- 📫 How to reach me:
 -->